-In December 2007, the FASB issued SFAS No. 141 (Revised 2007), Business Combinations.
-SFAS No. 141R will require an acquiring entity to recognize all the assets acquired and liabilities assumed in a transaction at the acquisition-date fair value with limited exceptions.
-SFAS No. 141R applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
-The adoption of SFAS No. 141R on January 1, 2009 is not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+In December 2007, the FASB issued an accounting standard that required an acquiring entity to recognize all the assets acquired and liabilities assumed in a transaction at the acquisition-date fair value of the assets and liabilities involved, with limited exceptions.
+According to ASC Topic 805, Business Combinations, this new standard applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
+The adoption of this standard on January 1, 2009 did not have an impact on our consolidated financial condition, results of operations or cash flows.

-Also, in December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51.
-SFAS No. 160 establishes new accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-Specifically, the statement requires the recognition of a noncontrolling interest (minority interest) as equity in the consolidated financial statements and separate from the parent's equity.
-SFAS No. 160 is effective for financial statements issued for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-The adoption of SFAS No. 160 on January 1, 2009 is not expected to have a material impact on our consolidated financial position, results of operations or cash flows.
+Also, in December 2007, the FASB issued an accounting standard that established new accounting and reporting guidance for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
+Specifically, this standard required the recognition of a noncontrolling interest (minority interest) as equity in the consolidated financial statements and separate from the parent's equity, as outlined in ASC Topic 810, Consolidation.
+This new standard is effective for financial statements issued for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
+The adoption of this standard on January 1, 2009 did not have any impact on our consolidated financial condition, results of operations or cash flows.

 Additionally, in December 2007, the SEC published Staff Accounting Bulletin No. 110 ("SAB No. 110").
-SAB No. 110 expresses the views of the SEC staff regarding the use of a "simplified" method, as discussed in SAB No. 107, in developing an estimate of the expected term of "plain vanilla" share options in accordance with SFAS No. 123R.
+SAB No. 110 expresses the views of the SEC staff regarding the use of a "simplified" method, as discussed in SAB No. 107, in developing an estimate of the expected term of "plain vanilla" share options in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 In particular, the SEC staff indicated in SAB No. 107 that it will accept a company's election to use the simplified method, regardless of whether the company has sufficient information to make more refined estimates of the expected term.
 The SEC staff stated in SAB No. 107 that it would not expect a company to use the simplified method for share option grants after December 31, 2007.
 However, in SAB No. 110, the SEC staff stated that it would accept, under certain circumstances, the use of the simplified method beyond December 31, 2007.
-The adoption of SAB No. 110 did not have a material impact on our consolidated financial position, results of operations and cash flows.
+The adoption of SAB No. 110 did not have any impact on our consolidated financial condition, results of operations and cash flows.